chkp-dhouari/SourceGuard/README.md

 > sourceguard-cli -src file

 ### For Docker image scanning:
 #### Note:  Installing Docker is not required for using SOURCEGUARD on your system .
-ALL you need is to docker image in a .tar file.
+ALL you need is a docker image in a .tar file format.

 > sourceguard-cli -img <docker_image>.tar

+#### In order to convert a Docker image in .tar file, please do:

+> docker save <docker image> -o <any name>.tar

  ## MacOS Installation: